Ai Accountant

 How do I handle RCM scenarios like GTA or legal services in an automated setup?

-Configure business rules for RCM triggers by vendor category or SAC, ensure the system posts tax to input tax ledgers with RCM markers, and generate self invoice entries if required.
-AI Accountant can auto flag RCM lines and push correct ledgers to Tally or Zoho.
+Configure business rules for RCM triggers by vendor category or SAC code.
+Ensure the system posts tax to input tax ledgers with RCM markers and generates self invoice entries if required.
+AI Accountant auto flags RCM lines and pushes correct ledgers to Tally.

 What is a practical maker checker workflow for low confidence predictions?

-Set a confidence threshold, for example, auto post above 90 percent, queue 60 to 90 percent for reviewer approval, and stop or escalate below 60 percent.
+Set a confidence threshold: auto post above 90 percent, queue 60 to 90 percent for reviewer approval, and escalate below 60 percent.
 Require a second approver for high value or RCM flagged items.
 AI Accountant exposes prediction context so reviewers can accept or override quickly.

 How do we keep rate tables current without manual firefighting on change dates?

 Maintain a date effective rate repository and schedule alerts a few days before changes go live.
-On the change date, new rates apply automatically based on document date.
-AI Accountant supports effective dating so back dated invoices still compute correctly.
+On the change date, new rates apply automatically based on document date, not processing date.
+This ensures back dated invoices still compute correctly without manual intervention.

 What is a realistic timeline for a mid sized company to implement GST code automation?

-Four to eight weeks is typical, week 1 to 2 for discovery and master cleanup, week 3 to 4 for pilot and tuning, week 5 to 8 for rollout and training.
-With AI Accountant, historical learning accelerates tuning, reducing manual corrections in the first month.
+Four to eight weeks is typical.
+Weeks 1 to 2 cover discovery and master cleanup, weeks 3 to 4 handle pilot and tuning, and weeks 5 to 8 are for rollout and training.
+Historical data from 3 to 6 months accelerates model tuning and reduces manual corrections significantly in the first month.